 GV Connect User Manual Provides instructions for using GV Connect, which is a Final Cut Proplugin, to access and work with K2 assets.
 GV Connect is part of the K2 FCP Connect product.
+GV Browse User Manual Provides instructions for using GV Browse, which is a Final Cut Pro plugin, to access and work with assets on a MediaFrame server in an Aurora Browse system.
+GV Connect is part of the K2 FCP Connect product.
 K2 FCP Connect Installation Manual Provides detailed instructions to install and configure the K2 FCP Connect product.
 K2 FCP Connect Release Notes Contains the latest information about the K2 FCP Connect product, including software upgrade instructions, software specifications and requirements, feature changes from the previous releases, and any known problems.
 You should always check the Grass Valley Website to determine if there is an updated version of release notes available.